How to prepare and carve a turkey

-Starting at the neck end, cut long thin slices down the length of the bird.
+2. Starting at the neck end, cut long thin slices down the length of the bird.

 If you remove the wishbone when you get to it, you’ll keep carving neat slices.

 Do this in the kitchen for good portion control

-Cutting as close to the bone as possible, carve out the whole breast, pulling it away as you cut.
+2. Cutting as close to the bone as possible, carve out the whole breast, pulling it away as you cut.

-Curve the breast into thick-ish slices.
+3. Carve the breast into thick-ish slices.